Longevity

 Got a gut feeling?
 Well, you may be right!

-Human beings have been on planet earth for about 200,000 years.
-However—a shocking fact—98% of human existence has passed with an average life span of only 19-25 years.
-1 The exponential growth in science and medicine over the last two centuries has increased our life expectancy vastly.
+Human beings have been on planet Earth for about 200,000 years.
+However, a shocking fact is that 98% of human existence has passed, with an average life span of only 19-25 years.
+1 The exponential growth in science and medicine over the last two centuries has greatly increased our life expectancy.

-Within the past decade, research focusing on factors that determine aging, longevity, and ability to adapt to environmental influences has been conducted.
+Research has been conducted in the past decade focusing on factors that determine aging, longevity, and the ability to adapt to environmental influences.
 One factor associated with aging is the microbial composition of our gut.
-Through this research, scientists will be able to detect your age through only your stool sample.
+Through this research, scientists will be able to detect your age through only your stool samples.
 2

 Your gut microbiome changes over time

-Researchers study bacteria that live in our digestive system, across large groups of people, for various reasons.
+Researchers study bacteria in our digestive systems across large groups of people for various reasons.
 One reason is to understand the changes in the bacteria over time.
-These studies include people of various age classes, ethnicities, and different environmental exposures.
+These studies include people of multiple ages, ethnicities, and environmental exposures.
 The results are fascinating.
-They suggest that, as we age, our gut microbiota evolves and adapts to the requirements of that phase of our life.
-[1,2]
+They suggest that, as we age, our gut microbiota evolves and adapts to the requirements of that phase of our lives.
+1,2

-For example: During infancy, the gut microbiota is meant to boost the immune system, brain development, and nutritional absorption.
-But, for a senior, the gut microbiota focuses on enhancing energy intake by breaking down complex sugars.
+For example, by design, the gut microbiota boosts the immune system, brain development, and nutritional absorption during infancy.
+But, for a senior, the gut microbiota enhances energy intake by breaking down complex sugars.
 1

 We are all born entirely sterile, but within a few hours of birth, microbes start living inside us.
-This begins the complex relationship between our gut and the tiny beings that will continue to aid us for the rest of our lives.
-Interestingly, some studies have tried to see if there is any relation between this “pioneer microbiome” across different modes of birth.
-4
+The incredible journey through the birthing canal is the first step that initiates a complex relationship between our gut and the tiny beings that will continue to aid us for the rest of our lives.
+Interestingly, some studies have tried to see if there is any relation between this “pioneer microbiome” across different modes of birth.4

 Discoveries showed babies delivered vaginally absorbed microbes from the mother’s birth canal.
 Those born through cesareans were found to have the same microbes as on the mother’s skin.
 The first “pioneer microbiome” usually consists of facultative aerobes.
-But with the intake of breast milk, the gut microbiota changes to obligate anaerobes.
+However, as the infant consumes breast milk, the gut microbiota changes to obligate anaerobes.

 As infancy ends, the gut microbiota slowly starts resembling an adult's.
 Some argue that a mature adult's gut microbiota might even attain some stability.
 However, it is well established that an elderly gut holds more aero-tolerant and pathogenic species.
 Because there are more of these types of microbes, extra energy is needed to break down sugars into energy for the body.
 This factor leads to age-related diseases.
 4